jundalisay/spblist/content/en/research/poincare/science/chapter-06b.md

 We then find that the motion of its centre of gravity is nearly uniform and rectilinear in conformity with Newton’s Third Law.

-This is an experimental fact, which cannot be invalidated by athe classical mechanics.

-more accurate experiment.
+This is an experimental fact, which cannot be invalidated by a more accurate experiment.
 What, in fact, would a more accurate experiment teach us?

 It would teach us that the law is only approximately true, and we know that already.